 The last layer within the Zoma mattress is Support+.
-This layer is by far the thickest and densest.
-It supports the whole structure of the mattress and increases its longevity.
+This layer is by far the thickest and most supportive, as it reinforces the structure of the mattress and increases its longevity.

-The cover and the Triangulex™ together make this mattress cool.
-As mentioned before, the synthetic blend of the cover encourages better breathability and wicks away any moisture from the sleeper.
-While the triangle design of Triangulex™ encourages airflow, which provides a subtle cooling effect.
+The lightweight cover and breathable Triangulex™ technology work in tandem to keep this mattress cool.
+As mentioned before, the synthetic blend of the cover encourages better breathability and wicks away moisture from the sleeper, while the triangle-shaped cutouts within the comfort layer encourage airflow to provide a subtle cooling effect.

-The three foam layers found within this mattress absorb motion really well.
-All movement is isolated and doesn’t transfer far.
-This is especially good if you’ll have your kid share their bed with a sibling.
-Even if one of them is a restless sleeper, the other one will still have a good rest.
+The three foam layers found within this mattress absorb motion really well, this is especially good if your kid will be sharing their mattress with a sibling.
+Even if one of them tosses and turns throughout the night, or gets up for frequent bathroom breaks, the other one can still achieve good rest.

-A Queen size Vaya is 10 inches thick and 78 lbs heavy.
-It’s a relatively small and light mattress, making it easy to transport and set up.
+The Vaya is 12 inches thick and relatively light, making it easy to transport and set up.
 This mattress can be placed upon a box spring bed base, slatted bed frame, and an adjustable bed.
 It should not be kept on the floor though, as moisture can accumulate under the mattress increasing the risk of mold.

 Motion transfer within this mattress is pretty much non-existent.
 This is great if you’ll have more than one kid sleeping on this bed.
 All-foam mattresses are known for their good motion isolation.
 And this two-layered mattress is no different from the rest.